awslabs/multi-model-server/dms/tests/README.md

 # Testing DMS

-## Unit Tests
+## Pre-requisites

-You will need some additional Python modules to run the unit tests.
+You will need some additional Python modules to run the unit tests and integration tests.

 ```bash
 sudo pip install mock pytest